rjbergerud/cbm-sankey-2/WORKPLAN.md

 - events fired for on hover and on click for nodes and links
 - packaged as a reusable library with a simple api
 - able to run in Observable notebooks and quarto documents
+- be able to alter the order of links existing a node

 Extensions we'd like to eventually add:
 - For certain flows, allow them to drawn for a section as a set of subflows with no gaps, kind of a like a stacked bar chart along the link